Antonio-Requena/DP-Sketching-Algorithms/README.md

 # $\varepsilon$-DP Sketching Algorithims
+The current technological landscape requires the continuous collection of information from a large number of users.
+This is essential for developing personalized products and services, improving operational efficiency, and gaining competitive advantages in the market.
+However, the ongoing collection of information about a large number of users poses significant challenges in terms of privacy and security.
+Users are increasingly aware of the risks associated with exposing their personal data and are demanding higher levels of protection.
+At the same time, cybercrime is constantly growing, with increasingly sophisticated attacks compromising the integrity and security of data.
+For these reasons, leading technology companies are investing in research focused on developing techniques to obtain efficient analytics from massive datasets, while preserving user privacy and security.

+In this context, $\varepsilon$-differential privacy methods allow for statistical analysis on datasets without revealing specific information about individuals.
+Their combination with probabilistic data structures, especially data sketches, provides the capability to store information from massive data streams in a compact manner.
 This repository contains the source code for my Bachelor's Degree Final Project, which focuses on the implementation of algorithms that combine $\varepsilon$-differential privacy and sketching techniques.
 These algorithms ensure information privacy while using probabilistic data structures to obtain estimated analytics in terms of frequency over various datasets in CSV format.

 ## Prerequisites